Random self-similar trees and a hierarchical branching process: Combinatorial critical Tokunaga process

 For the process $S^{\rm Tok}(t;c,\gamma)$ this implies

 The statement \eqref{v2} is an immediate consequence of \eqref{v1}, since

 as $\cV_1[K] \geq 2^{K-1}$. \end{proof}

-Finally, we notice that a tree $T\in\cL$ can be considered a metric space with distance $d(a,b)$ between two points $a,b\in T$ defined as the length of the shortest path within $T$ connecting them; see \cite[Sect.~7.3]{Pitman} for details. \begin{prop} Consider a random tree $T=T[S^{\rm Tok}]\in\cL$ generated by a critical Tokunaga branching process $S^{\rm Tok}(t;c,\gamma)$ conditioned on the order ${\sf k}(T)=K$.
+Proposition~\ref{prop:Tok1} has an immediate extension to trees with edge lengths, which we include here for completeness.
+A tree $T\in\cL$ can be considered a metric space with distance $d(a,b)$ between two points $a,b\in T$ defined as the length of the shortest path within $T$ connecting them; see \cite[Sect.~7.3]{Pitman} for details. \begin{prop} Consider a random tree $T=T[S^{\rm Tok}]\in\cL$ generated by a critical Tokunaga branching process $S^{\rm Tok}(t;c,\gamma)$ conditioned on the order ${\sf k}(T)=K$.
 Let point $u\in T$ be sampled from a uniform density function on the metric space $T$, and let $r_u[K]$ denote the order of the edge to which the point $u$ belongs.
 Then \be \lim_{K\to\infty}{\sf P}(r_u[K]=k)=p_k=2^{-k}. \ee \end{prop} \begin{proof}

 Proposition~\ref{Tok_tree} establishes that the edge lengths in $T$ are i.i.d. exponential random variables.
-Thus we can generate $T$ by first sampling the combinatorial tree $\textsc{shape}(T)$ from $\mu_K(T) = \mu(T|T\in\cH_K)$ over $\cH_K$, and then assigning i.i.d. exponential edge lengths.
-Thus, provided that we already sampled $\textsc{shape}(T)$, selecting the i.i.d. edge lengths and then selecting the point $u\in T$ uniformly at random, and marking the edge that $u$ belongs to, is equivalent to selecting a random edge uniformly from the edges of $\textsc{shape}(T)$ as enumerated (labeled) in Sect.~\ref{sec:label}.
-Consequently, the order $r_u[K]$ is uniquely determined by the edge to which $u$ belongs, and is independent of the position of $u$ within the edge.
+Thus we can generate $T$ by first sampling the combinatorial tree $\textsc{shape}(T)$ from $\cH_K$ according to conditional measure $\mu_K(T) = \mu(T|T\in\cH_K)$, and then assigning i.i.d. exponential edge lengths.
+Provided that we already sampled $\textsc{shape}(T)$, selecting the i.i.d. edge lengths and then selecting the point $u\in T$ uniformly at random, and marking the edge that $u$ belongs to, is equivalent to selecting a random edge uniformly from the edges of $\textsc{shape}(T)$, in order of proper labeling of Sect.~\ref{sec:label}.
+The order $r_u[K]$ is uniquely determined by the edge to which $u$ belongs.
 The statement now follows immediately from Prop.~\ref{prop:Tok1}. \end{proof}